C19-SFU-Econ/COVID-19-Canada-alert-levels/README.md

 # COVID-19 Canada containment policy levels and cases
-<sub>*These graphs are provided to the public for educational and academic research purposes.
+<sub>*These graphs are provided to the public for educational or research purposes.
 If you would like to use them, please cite as: Karaivanov, Lu and Shigeoka (2021), SFU Economics COVID-19 Research Team, github.com/C19-SFU-Econ.*</sub>

 ## Quebec
 ![Quebec](QC1b.png?view=raw)